banderlog/opencv-python-inference-engine/README.md

 + It was tested on Ubuntu 18.04, Ubuntu 18.10 as Windows 10 Subsystem and Gentoo.
 + I had not made a builds for Windows or MacOS.
 + It is 64 bit.
++ It built with ffmpeg and v4l support.
++ It compiled with TBB lib selected as threading lib, so you will need to install it (libtbb-dev on Ubuntu).
++ No GTK/QT support -- use matplotlib for plotting your results.

+For additional info read cv2.getBuildInformation() output.

 ## Installing from `pip3`